jnixy/website/content/talk/criminology_academy_podcast/index.md

 I was recently a guest on the [The Criminology Academy Podcast](https://thecriminologyacademy.com/episode-68-nix/), hosted by Jenn Tostlebe and Jose Sanchez.

 {{% alert note %}}
 Click on the **Listen** buttons near the top of the page to listen to the podcast on your preferred streaming platform.
+Or click **PDF** to read the transcript.
 {{% /alert %}}

 Topics discussed include police killings, police legitimacy, and the "war on cops."